mozzherina/ontouml-vp-plugin/README.md

 ## Overview

-The **OntoUML Plugin for Visual Paradigm** adds to any version of Visual Paradigm features designed for OntoUML modelers.
+The **OntoUML & ExpO Plugin for Visual Paradigm** adds to Visual Paradigm features designed for OntoUML modelers.
 These features range from enabling OntoUML stereotypes in class diagrams, model verification and transformation to model abstractions.

 WARNING: some more advanced features are based on web services that process your model remotely.
-The software processing these models is also openly available: [ontouml-server](https://github.com/OntoUML/ontouml-server) and [expose](https://github.com/mozzherina/expose).
+The software processing these models is also openly available: [ontouml-server](https://github.com/OntoUML/ontouml-server) and [expose](https://w3id.org/ExpO/github).
 If you prefer to have your models processed in your own servers, you are able to set it up and change the servers' URLs in the plugin's settings.

 ### Features